MichaelBurge/michaelburge.github.io/_posts/2017-08-19-writing-a-formally-verified-porn-browser-in-coq.markdown

     num_images (create_image db img) = num_images db + 1.
 {% endhighlight %}

 This theorem is actually false!
-The key point is that all of **our** functions should be safe, but anyone can call `mkImageDb` with a `next_id` that overlaps an existing image.
+All of **our** functions should be safe, but anyone can call `mkImageDb` with a `next_id` that overlaps an existing image.
 Then, calling `create_image` would overwrite it, and `num_images` wouldn't change.

-So we need to prove something similar: That a new database is safe, and that none of our functions violate this safety guarantee.
-In Haskell, it's important to exclude invalid states at the type-level because then the obvious theorems are automatically true.
-In Coq, we can paper over the issue by proving the invariant.

-First we need to import `Prop`s relating to finite sets.
-A `Functor` here is something you apply to an implementation to get the propositions("facts", "properties") related to that implementation.
-{% highlight coq %}
-Require Import Coq.FSets.FMapFacts
-(* Earlier: Module M := FMapAVL.Make(N_as_OT). *)
-Module MF := Facts M.
-{% endhighlight %}
+Se we need to specify that this theorem only holds for `InternallyConsistent` databases, and that all of our operations preserve this property.

 The only consistency check we'll have for now is that `next_id` should not exist in the `images` map:
 {% highlight coq %}